TrademarkTrademark

 Available hook points include:

-• Pre-init: Execute scripts before Terraform/OpenTofu initializes the backend and providers.
-This can be used for setting up dynamic configurations or fetching credentials.
+• Pre-init: Scripts that run before Terraform/OpenTofu initializes the backend and providers.
+Handy for setting up dynamic configurations or fetching credentials.

-• Pre-plan: Run scripts before the plan operation.
-Used for static code analysis (e.g., tfsec, tflint), compliance checks, or generating dynamic input variables.
+• Pre-plan: Scripts that run before the plan operation.
+People use this point for static code analysis (e.g., tfsec, tflint), compliance checks, or generating dynamic input variables.

-• Post-plan: Execute scripts after a plan has been generated.
-This can be used for custom plan analysis, cost estimation checks, or sending notifications about planned changes.
+• Post-plan: Scripts that run once a plan has been generated, which is where custom plan analysis, cost estimation checks, or notifications about planned changes tend to live.

-• Pre-apply: Run scripts before the apply operation.
-Used for final validation, integration with external approval systems, or security checks.
+• Pre-apply: Scripts that run before the apply operation, for final validation, integration with external approval systems, or security checks.

-• Post-apply: Execute scripts after changes have been applied.
-Used for sending deployment notifications, updating CMDBs, running integration tests, or cleaning up temporary resources.
+• Post-apply: Scripts that run after changes have been applied.
+Teams use this stage to send deployment notifications, update CMDBs, run integration tests, or clean up temporary resources.

 Hook scripts can come from a VCS repository or be downloaded from an external location.
 Scalr also has a "hooks registry" for managing hooks in one place.
 A platform team can define standard hooks there and hand them to development teams, which keeps usage consistent across an organization.